kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+Upgrading and downgrading is safe.

+When upgrading, the new status field will be added to all PVC objects, and will be updated appropriately next time when the PVC transitions from being in use to not in use.
+PVCs that are never used after upgrade will retain the initial `nil` value for this field.

+When downgrading to a version without this feature, the field value (if set) will be preserved in etcd.
+Older controller-managers would simply ignore this field.
+The field value might go stale if transition happens during the downgraded versions but the updating process resumes when the version is upgraded and the first transition occurs.

 ### Version Skew Strategy